Garnet-biotite geothermometry

-Experimental Petrology
+Experimental petrology

 Determining the temperature and/or pressure of formation of metamorphic rocks began as a mostly qualitative science.
 Pelitic index minerals were used to estimate the metamorphic grade of rocks, and the relative conditions of metamorphism across an area.

 Experimental petrology has allowed researchers to move beyond the qualitative approach and employ quantitative methods.
 Experimental petrology consists of modeling natural geological systems at different temperatures and pressure in a lab setting.
 One quantitative method derived from experimentation is geothermobarometry.
 Geothermobarometry allows for the calculation of equilibrium temperatures and pressures from measured distributions of elements between coexisting phases.
 Geothermobarometry encompasses both geothermometry (concerning temperature) and geobarometry (concerning pressure).

-Calibrating the Garnet-Biotite Exchange Geothermometer
+Calibrating the garnet-biotite exchange geothermometer

-Ferry and Spear's calculation of the garnet-biotite geothermometer (1978), involved running experimental reactions between biotite and garnet at a constant pressure (0.207 GPa) and varying temperatures between 500°C and 800°C. The focus of the reactions was on the Fe-Mg exchange:
+Ferry and Spear's calculation of the garnet-biotite geothermometer (1978), involved running experimental reactions between biotite and garnet at a constant pressure (0.207 GPa) and varying temperatures between 500 °C and 800 °C. The focus of the reactions was on the Fe-Mg exchange: